 • Health care services from a registered nurse practitioner on Wednesday afternoons (in partnership with the Kitchener Downtown Community Health Centre)

 • Mental health services from a registered psychiatric nurse on Wednesday afternoons (in partnership with the Psychiatric Outreach Project).

 PAR is a seventeen bed emergency shelter program for youths aged 16-25 years.
 Beds are assigned as available on a first-come, first-served basis.
 All youth residing at PAR are assigned a primary worker who assists them in set short/long term goals and in transitioning out of the shelter by securing appropriate housing.
 The youth may remain at PAR as long as their individual circumstance dictates.

 oneROOF operates two social enterprises (Lunchbox and Street Designs) which provide employment opportunities and skills training to an average of 42 youth per year who are experiencing barriers to employment.
 These programs are administered in partnership with Argus Residence for Young People in Cambridge, and jointly these programs are referred to as SEESAW (Social Enterprise Effecting Social Action in Waterloo [Region]).
 Funding for these programs is provided by Human Resources and Skills Development Canada (HRSDC), United Way of KW and Area, and sales revenues from Lunchbox and Street Designs.
 Please visit the Lunchbox and Street Designs pages for more information.

-To contact the Family Reconnect & Intensive Case Management Worker, please email firstname.lastname@example.org or call 519-742-2788 extension 211.
+To contact Outreach, the Intensive Case Management or Housing Helps Plus Worker, please email firstname.lastname@example.org or call 519-742-2788 extension 211.